 The new designated Opportunity Zones will go into effect.

+The map below reflects Opportunity Zone designations approved in 2018 and does not represent current or future designations.
 Areas marked in blue represent current Opportunity Zones that were designated in 2018.
-This map does not represent current or future designations.
 When using the search tool, you may need to zoom out to determine whether a location falls within a highlighted zone.

 This map reflects Opportunity Zone designations approved in 2018 and does not represent current or future designations.